-Our school environment is nut free (you may not bring food that “may contain tree nuts or peanuts” or are “processed on a shared line or shared facility with tree nuts or peanuts”).
-Thank you for keeping all of our children safe.
+Our school environment is nut free (you may not bring food that “may contain tree nuts or peanuts” or are “processed on shared equipment with tree nuts or peanuts”).
 We do have students in the school with airborne nut allergies.
+Thank you for keeping all our children safe.

-All food served at school programs is nut free.
-Food at synagogue-wide programming may not be, so always ask!
+All food served at school and family education programs is nut free, and Shabbat morning Kiddush treats are from Bake Station (nut free/dairy free).
+However, food at synagogue-wide programming may not be, so always ask!

 If your child is not feeling well during school hours, we will call home so that you can arrange early pick up.
 If your child is sick, has had a fever within 24 hours, is vomiting or has diarrhea, please do not send him or her to school until the symptoms have resolved.

 We understand that winter colds will be prevalent for much of the year, and as long as your child is able to focus and take part in class (and it’s just a sniffle), you may send him or her.
 Signs to stay home: deep, productive cough or fever.
 Please send extra tissues and a personal hand sanitizer!

 When in doubt, stay home.
 Your child needs the rest, and can always catch up!

 We check the weather reports carefully during actual or anticipated winter storms, and while generally we are closed when Farmington Public Schools have closed for storms, we are not necessarily closed when the schools close for cold temperatures.

 We understand that you need to make arrangements for your children on snow days, and will do our best to make a decision by 6:30 a.m. on Sundays and by 1 p.m. on Mondays and Wednesdays.